openmainframeproject/feilong/doc/source/quickstart.rst

 From now on, BYOL (Bring Your Own Linux) will be used to represent the Linux on which the z/VM Cloud Connector will be run.

-For the z/VM Cloud Connector to run, the BYOL must have enough free space (>100M).
+For the z/VM Cloud Connector to run, the BYOL must have enough free disk space (>100M).
 And besides that, the following updates need to be made to the BYOL.

 Preparation on BYOL